 The fox froze.
 Inches from his paws, frenzied, spawning carp writhed in the shallow water along a reservoir’s shore.
 In a sudden flash of movement, the fox dove nose-first into the water, emerging with a large carp wriggling in his mouth.

 In March 2016, two researchers in Spain watched as a male red fox (Vulpes vulpes) stalked and caught 10 carp over a couple of hours.
-The event, described in a study published August 18 in Ecology, seems to be the first recorded instance of a fox fishing, the researchers say.
-The discovery makes red foxes just the second type of canid — the group that includes wolves and dogs — known to hunt fish.
+The event, described in a study published August 18 in Ecology, seems to be the first recorded instance of a red fox fishing, the scientists say.
+In 1991, a researcher reported arctic foxes in Greenland fishing.
+Foxes are just the second type of canid — the group that includes wolves and dogs — known to hunt fish.

 Tobajas and his colleague Francisco Díaz-Ruiz of the University of Málaga stumbled across the fishing fox while surveying a site for a different project.
 The fox first caught their attention because it didn’t immediately flee when it spotted the researchers.
 Seizing the opportunity, Tobajas and Díaz-Ruiz decided to hide nearby and see what the fox was up to.